valeriansaliou/constellation/README.md

 * `idle_timeout_seconds` (type: _integer_, allowed: seconds, default: `600`) — Timeout of idle/dead pool connections to Redis
 * `connection_timeout_seconds` (type: _integer_, allowed: seconds, default: `5`) — Timeout in seconds to consider Redis dead and reject DNS and HTTP API queries

+### Initialize GeoIP

+As Constellation does not distribute the base GeoIP database, you will need to fetch it from MaxMind before you can run Constellation for the first time.

+Execute the provided script: `./scripts/init_geoip.sh`

+_Note that once Constellation started from the GeoIP database you have initialized manually, it will keep the database up-to-date by checking and applying updates automatically in the background.
+This is a one-time operation._

 ### Run Constellation

 Constellation can be run as such: